aws/aws-sdk-go-v2/content/en/docs/handling-errors.md

 handle unpacking wrapped error chains.

 It is important that your application check whether an error occurred after invoking a function or method that can return an `error` interface type.
-The most basic form of error handling will look similar to the following example:
+The most basic form of error handling looks similar to the following example:

 ```go
 if err != nil {